jimangel/jimangel.io/content/posts/2020-11-26-running-kind-clusters-in-workstation-pro.md

 * A CRX VM is still a vmx / vmdk on disk
 * Containers running in CRX VMs do not show in the Workstation Pro GUI
     * Discover with the `vmrun.exe` CLI via `& "C:\Program Files (x86)\VMware\VMware Workstation\vmrun.exe" list`
-* By running containers in a VM (CRX), traffic and compute is more isolated between containers than on a traditional host
+* By running containers in a VM (CRX), traffic and compute are more isolated between containers than on a traditional host
 * `kind` accepts a `config.yaml` file to customize clusters

 ## Install console tools

-Select this option during the install of Workstation Pro 16.
+Select this option during the installation of Workstation Pro 16.
 Workstation Pro 16 installs a utility called `vctl.exe` in your PATH.
 After that, the `vctl.exe` utility is accessible in all environments.

 ![](/img/kind-clusters-setup.png#center)

-First start the container runtime.
+First, start the container runtime.
 The container runtime doesn't start or stop with the Workstation Player application.

 1. Open up a PowerShell terminal
 1. Run `vctl.exe system start` to start the container runtime